gdorleon/FAE/scripts/README.md

 This repository contains code and experiments for the paper:

-**"Fairness in Human-Centered Knowledge Access: A Theoretical Framework for Guaranteed Equitable AI Systems"**
+**"Achieving Exposure Parity and Envy-Freeness in AI-Driven Knowledge Systems"**

 We propose a fairness-aware recommendation framework with provable guarantees, designed for educational and digital library environments.